 According to a 2016 survey from The Knot, only 10% of couples end up paying for their wedding entirely on their own.
 Most of the time, parents are chipping in.
 On average, parents pay for about $19,000 of the wedding—the bride’s parents spend an average of $12,000, while the groom’s parents pay about $7,000.

-This isn’t to say you should automatically expect your parents to foot the bill.
+This isn’t to say you should automatically expect a family member to foot the bill.
 When you start wedding planning, sit down with everyone involved to figure out if (and how much) people plan to contribute.

-Nearly one-third of couples go into debt to pay for their weddings.
+Nearly one-third of couples borrow money to pay for their weddings.
 This number has increased significantly in recent years.
-Couples turn to either credit cards or personal loans to help cover the costs, with plans to pay it off afterward.
+Couples turn to either credit cards or personal loans from a financial institution to help cover the costs, with plans to pay it off afterward.

-Going into debt to pay for your wedding may not be the most financially sound decision.
+Going into debt and potentially impacting your credit score to pay for your wedding may not be the most financially sound decision.
 You and your spouse-to-be should think long and hard about whether starting your marriage saddled with this debt is really the way to go.

 Prep for Wedding Saving